 READ MORE ABOUT OUR AFTERCARE ASSOCIATES HERE

 Thus, the obstacles to assessing ibogaine treatment success rates are tremendous in that they point to a broader, more significant question that begs a reevaluation of addiction treatment standards and ethics: “What is success?”
-Perhaps the answer is different for each individual.
-To respect each person’s process without further stigmatization is the foundation to which we begin our work with each individual.
+The answer is different for each individual.
+To respect each person’s process without further stigmatization is the foundation to which we begin our work.
 Any provider who simply conveys that ibogaine treatment is a cure-all for problematic drug use is lying or is not doing follow up.
 Therefore, while ibogaine’s efficacy in recovery is not easily summarized, it is at the very least a tool that can significantly catalyze the recovery process.